Welcome to the Collaborative Research Center TRR 181 ”Energy Transfers in Atmosphere and Ocean“

 All these processes are important for the Earth’s climate and determine how temperatures will rise in the future.

-Existing climate models still show energetic and mathematical inconsistencies even with the current progress that has been made.
-This can lead to fundamental errors with climate forecasts.
-Now ist the right time to combine recent efforts in Meteorology, Oceanography and applied Mathematics and to go new ways.
+Existing climate models show energetic and mathematical inconsistencies which may lead to fundamental errors in climate forecasts.
+Now is the right time to combine recent efforts in Meteorology, Oceanography and applied Mathematics and to go new ways.

 TRR 181 Newsletter "Energy Inflow" - May 2023

 Our newsletter comes out every three months and includes information about the work done in our project and more. more ›

 Report - Research Stay in Texas by Paul Holst

 In April 2023, Paul Holst did a research stay at Texas A&M University, USA. more ›